Vishal-V-Bhalerao/session-app/README.md

 learned: Handling loading and error
 1. handled loading and error by creating their flag states
 2. added react-placeholder lib to show loading screen

+Commit number 5 -
+learned: separating state related logic in speakersList component to custom hook useRequestSpeaker
+1. created custom hook which is normal function which starts with 'use'and returns states and other functions